Pros: fantastic value for money, excellent performance, close and comfortable shaves, recommended for sensitive skin

 The closeness of the shave is remarkable and so is the comfort.
 Throughout the three passes the lather didn’t dry down and maintained its texture and hydration.

-I strongly recommend this shaving cream to gentlemen with thick, coarse beard or sensitive skin.
+I strongly recommend this shaving cream to gentlemen with thick, coarse beards or sensitive skin.

 As for the downsides, I really can’t seem to find any significant ones.
 I suppose the scent, while pleasant, it is a bit dull and generic.
 But that’s just my personal opinion.